 In alternative B, climbing and bouldering would continue to be allowed in all wilderness areas and would be managed as described in the overall climbing management directions in chapter 2.
 In addition, in this alternative the use and replacement of fixed anchors and equipment would be managed according to policies set forth in Director's Order 41: Wilderness Stewardship and BLM climbing policy (see the discussion of Spirit Mountain and Bridge Canyon wilderness areas).
 The removal of fixed anchors and equipment in the Spirit Mountain Wilderness and the reduction in concentration of some bolt-intensive face climbs at certain climbing areas in the Bridge Canyon Wilderness would reduce the number of climbers using the climbing areas at one time, therefore increasing opportunities for solitude.
 Use of climbing equipment (including climbing chalk) within a minimum of 50 feet of rock art would be prohibited.
 Because only a few climbers are typically present at these areas at a given time, the impact on opportunities for solitude would result in a long-term, minor, beneficial impact on the visitor experience.
-Although the reduction in bolt-intensive face climbs would be directed by Director's Order 41, there would probably be longterm, negligible to minor adverse impacts for some climbers who would no longer have access to some of the existing bolt-intensive face climbing opportunities in these areas.
+Although the reduction in bolt-intensive face climbs would be authorized by Director's Order 41, there would probably be long-term, negligible to minor adverse impacts for some climbers who would no longer have access to some of the existing bolt-intensive face climbing opportunities in these areas.

 In alternative C the agencies would provide for a variety of opportunities for appropriate wilderness activities, including both day use and overnight use, and for those who have limited wilderness skills as well as those who are experienced and are self-reliant.
 Additional efforts would be made to inform and educate both visitors and the public about the presence of the wilderness areas and opportunities that are available.
 Dispersed use would continue to be encouraged, while the establishment and maintenance of designated routes would concentrate use in some areas.
 Although slightly more access opportunities would be provided in most of the wilderness areas, slightly fewer opportunities would be provided in the Black Canyon area.
 Access to the wilderness areas would be improved primarily through the establishment of trailheads at various points.
 More proactive management would be given to the Black Canyon, Pinto Valley, Spirit Mountain, and Bridge Canyon wilderness areas to ensure their values are protected and unacceptable impacts do not occur.
 No fixed anchors and equipment would be permitted in the Spirit Mountain Wilderness; all existing fixed anchors and equipment would be removed if it can be done without damaging the rock face.
 In the Bridge Canyon Wilderness no new fixed anchors or fixed equipment would be permitted, with the exception of permitted replacement anchors.
-After an inventory of climbing routes is completed, the National Park Service would work with tribes and partners to reduce the concentration of some of the existing boltintensive face climbs at certain climbing areas in the Bridge Canyon Wilderness.
+NPS and BLM managers, with further input from the climbing community and tribes, will consider removing anchors in the Bridge Canyon Wilderness that have unacceptable impacts on wilderness resources and wilderness character.